Hamzaswailem/Semantic-Q-A-Based-Search-Engine-API/README.md

 # Semantic-Q-A-Based-Search-Engine-

-A FastAPI-based backend that enables PDF upload, text parsing, embedding via Hugging Face, vector storage with Qdrant, and querying using OpenAI or Hugging Face LLMs.
+A FastAPI-based backend that enables PDF upload, text parsing, embedding via Hugging Face, vector storage with Qdrant, and querying using Hugging Face LLMs.

 ## Features

-- 📄 Upload and parse PDFs
+- Upload and parse PDFs
-- ✂️ Chunk and embed text using HuggingFace models
+- Chunk and embed text using HuggingFace models
-- 📦 Store and query chunks in Qdrant vector DB
+- Store and query chunks in Qdrant vector DB
-- 🤖 Answer questions using OpenAI or other LLMs
+- Answer questions using Gemini
-- 🐳 Dockerized for easy deployment
+- Dockerized for easy deployment

 ---